seatable/seatable-admin-docs/manual/docker/Developer-Edition/Deploy SeaTable-DE with Docker.md

-# Deploy SeaTable Developer Edition (DE) with Docker
+# Deploy SeaTable Developer Edition with Docker

 ## Requirements

-SeaTable DE requires 4 cores and 8GB RAM.
+SeaTable Developer Edition (SeaTable DE) requires 4 cores and 8GB RAM.
 These resources guarantee good performance for most applications with several hundred concurrent connections.
 When the bases become large, more RAM may be needed since SeaTable stores the bases in memory.

+These instructions assume that no other services are installed on the  server, especially no other services listening on port 80 and 443.

 ## Setup

+SeaTable uses docker-compose.
+This makes setting up your own SeaTable server a matter of a few steps.

+To begin with, a few conventions which are worth noting:

+- `/opt/seatable` is SeaTable's default directory, which we assume in these instructions.
+If you decide to put SeaTable in a  different directory - which you can - adjust all paths accordingly.
+- SeaTable uses two [Docker volumes](https://docs.docker.com/storage/volumes/) for persisting data generated in its database and SeaTable Docker container.
+The volumes' [host paths](https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes) are /opt/seatable/mysql-data and /opt/seatable/seatable-data,  respectively.
+It is not recommended to change these paths.
+If you do,  keep that in mind when following these instructions.
+- All configuration and log files for SeaTable and the webserver Nginx are stored in the volume of the SeaTable container.
+- Due to SeaTable's cloud first approach, these instructions only  elaborate explicitly on the deployment of SeaTable's latest version.
+(An earlier version of SeaTable EE can be installed using these  instructions.
+Just download its image from [Docker Hub](https://hub.docker.com/r/seatable/seatable-ee/tags?page=1&ordering=last_updated) and adjust the docker-compose file accordingly.
+Earlier versions may  not be compatible with the SeaTable plugins available on SeaTable's Market though.)

-### Install docker-compose
+### Installing docker-compose

 SeaTable uses docker-compose.
 Install the docker-compose package: